Got comments or ideas?

 The basic rule: working days are Monday to Saturday, with the exception of officially recognised general public holidays.
 This follows from § 193 BGB by analogy and settled case law.
 The third working day in April 2026, for example, would be Friday 3 April – because 1, 2 and 3 April are all working days.

 It gets sticky with the Saturday dispute.
-The Federal Court of Justice (BGH) ruled on 5 October 2016 in case VIII ZR 222/15 that Saturdays do not count as a working day for the three-day grace period on rent payments (§ 556b (1) BGB) – simply because many banks do not book on Saturdays.
-Some commentators apply that logic to § 573c BGB because postal delivery on Saturdays is often patchy.
+The Federal Court of Justice (BGH) ruled on 13 July 2010 in case VIII ZR 291/09 that Saturdays do not count as a working day for the three-day grace period on rent payments (§ 556b (1) BGB) – simply because many banks do not book on Saturdays Quelle.
+Importantly, the BGH also stressed that this does not shorten the § 573c notice period – unlike a bank transfer, a termination letter can still reach the letterbox on a Saturday.
+Even so, some commentators apply that logic to § 573c BGB because postal delivery on Saturdays is often patchy.

 The prevailing view in the lower courts and leading commentaries is more nuanced: for the working-day rule of § 573c BGB, Saturday usually still counts as a working day – with the argument that the landlord (unlike a bank) can empty the letterbox on Saturdays (see e.g. Schmidt-Futterer/Blank, Mietrecht, § 573c marginal note 7 et seq.).
 Anyone who wants to play it safe treats Saturday as not a working day and sends the notice one day earlier.